cncf/toc/operations/dd-toc-guide.md

 ### TOC member(s) step forward to be assigned

 Commonly referred to as the Project's Application Sponsor, TOC members assign themselves to projects to sponsor the application for moving levels.
-Sponsoring an application ensures a focused point of contact exists for both the project and the TOC in completeing the Due Diligence, public comment, and execution of voting.
+Sponsoring an application ensures a focused point of contact exists for both the project and the TOC in completing the Due Diligence, public comment, and execution of voting.

+The TOC member that assigns themselves a project to sponsor the application for moving levels may request a secondary TOC member to support the due diligence according to eligibility.

 TOC members ready to perform due diligence a project's application will socialize this internally with the TOC to provide opportunity for other members to participate.
 Once a TOC member or members is determined, those TOC members must assign themselves to the Issue and move the issue's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Assigned".